Section Five

 *See the Oxford series of language instruction handbooks, especially Davies & Pierce, 2000, or Richards & Rodgers, 2010.

-Small groups also activate the expertise of the whole group, by allowing interactions between group members that might not occur if the instructor attempts to control all interactions.
-This notion blends into the ideas from the final set of suggestions in Box 21.1: use what people know, accept what people know, encourage learners to use everything they know, and remember why we are here.
+These notions blend into the ideas from the final set of suggestions in Box 21.1: use what people know, accept what people know, encourage learners to use everything they know, and remember why we are here.
 No one instructor can possibly know all the backgrounds, contexts, hints, explanations, and understandings that every learner brings or that the entire group brings.
-And as much as we will work to create inter-personal “cross-” connections with each of them, the group and its members will always have their own background knowledge, language use histories, and life goals.
-Multi-lingual (and cross-lingual) learning requires using this variety as we help them learn.
+As much as we will work to create inter-personal “cross-” connections with each of them, the group and its members will always have their own background knowledge, language use histories, and life goals.
+Effective multi-lingual (and cross-lingual) instruction requires using this variety as we help people learn.

 Did you see the many parallels and direct applications to all the situations you might encounter during group and individual communication care clinical services, as you were reading these ideas about teaching world languages to multi-lingual groups of learners?
 Did you also recognize that you already use most of the suggestions from Box 21.1 with everyone from preschool AAC clients to adults with aphasia?
 To be clear, in case this needs to be said, I do not mean to be implying in any way that language learners are childish; or that they have problems, disorders, or conditions; or that language teaching or language learning should be approached as therapy.
-At the same time, however, all variations on changing how a person knows and uses any one or more languages will always include some similar needs and some similar strategies, simply because all versions of learning and teaching for speech, language, and communication all have some things in common.
+At the same time, however, all variations on changing how a person knows and uses any one or more languages will always include some similar needs and some similar strategies, simply because all versions of learning and teaching for speech, language, and communication do have some things in common.

-Whether you ever have or ever will teach a new language to a multi-lingual group of learners, in other words, the point of Box 21.1 is that you do have lots of multi-lingual and multi-modal expertise already — all of which you can draw on as you think about the multi-lingual situations you do encounter and also, perhaps more importantly, as you think about the many cross-linguistic therapeutic bridges you can build to your many individual clients.
+Whether you ever have or ever will teach a new language to a multi-lingual group of learners, in other words, the point of Box 21.1 is that you do have lots of multi-lingual and multi-modal expertise already — all of which you can draw on as you think about the multi-lingual situations you will encounter and also, perhaps more importantly, as you think about the many cross-linguistic therapeutic bridges you will build to your many individual clients.

 Your Turn